jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

     1. it served as a thick client for SQL Hadoop
     2. it served as a command-line tool for Hive Server (the original Hive Server, now often referred as `HiveServer`)
 - `HiveServer` has been deprecated and removed from the code base as of Hive v1.0.0 and replaced with `HiveServer2`, so the second use case no longer applies
-- For the First usecase, `Beeline` provides or is supposed to provide equal functionality, yet is implemented differently from Hive CLI
+- For the First use case, `Beeline` provides or is supposed to provide equal functionality, yet is implemented differently from Hive CLI
-- Ideally, `Hive CLI` should have been deprecated as Hive community haslong recommended using the `Beeline` plus `HiveServer2`configuration, however, because of the wide use of Hive CLI, we instead are replacing the `Hive CLI`'s implementation with a new `Hive CLI` on top of `Beeline` plus embedded `HiveServer2`, so that the Hive community needs to maintain a single code path.
+- Ideally, `Hive CLI` should have been deprecated as Hive community has long recommended using the `Beeline` plus `HiveServer2`configuration, however, because of the wide use of Hive CLI, we instead are replacing the `Hive CLI`'s implementation with a new `Hive CLI` on top of `Beeline` plus embedded `HiveServer2`, so that the Hive community needs to maintain a single code path.
 In this way, the new `Hive CLI` is just an alias to `Beeline` at both the shell-script level and the high-code level.
 The goal is that no or minimal changes are required from existing user scripts using `Hive CLI`

 #### Beeline